 Benefits paid increase each year.
 The increase can be tied to the consumer price index or a flat percentage.
 The increase begins after a claim.

-The average disability lasts for 34 months.
+An average disability lasts for 34 months.
 How long do you want the benefits to pay?
 Choosing the right benefit period can help keep the cost down.
-You can select a 2, 5, or 10 year benefit period.
+You can select a benefit period of 2, 5, or 10 years.
 Benefit periods are also available to age 65 and for life.
-The shorter the benefit period the lower the cost.
+The shorter the benefit period, the lower the cost.

 Mental and Nervous Disorder Benefits Limit